Chillu1/ModiBuff/README.md

 8. Now you can create your units, and apply modifiers to them.

 ### Custom Units
 6. Implement `IUnit` and `IModifierOwner` interfaces on your unit class.
 6.1.
 Optionally add some of the ModiBuff.Units `IUnit` [interfaces](ModiBuff/ModiBuff.Units/Unit/Interfaces) that you want to use.
 7. Create your own interfaces that your effects will use, and implement them on your unit class.

-## Setup

-1. Make your own "ModifierRecipes" class that inherits from "ModifierRecipesBase" and fill it with your modifier recipes.
-2. Create your own "Unit" class/implement "IUnit" interfaces or use the "Unit" class from CoreUnits.

 # Usage

 ## Recipe

-ModifierRecipes are the high level API for creating modifiers, they use the builder pattern/method chaining/fluent interface to create modifiers (without the need for calling a Finish/Complete method).
+Modifier Recipes are the high level API for creating modifiers, they use the builder pattern/method chaining/fluent interface to create modifiers (without the need for calling a Finish/Complete method).

 Easiest modifier, that does 5 damage when added, can be created like this: